Kascencio/Jackpot/README.md

  Jackpot-basic
 This project is programming basic jackpot.
 ## Using JavaScript with funtion - Arrays
-### In the branch main using references the carpet image
+### In the branch main using references the file image
 #### And the branch test using a library imagekit in linked using api imageKit